GiorgosTagkoulis/katacoda-scenarios/CircleCI_CLI_Tutorial/step3.md

 If you use our github repo you already have the config.yml

+You can check if the config.yml contains the correct information using.

+`cat .circleci/config.yml`{{execute}}

+If you dont have it follow these steps:

 We start of by creating the configuration file.
 Create a folder called .circleci.

 Add the following content to the config.yml